-In the context of second-hand clothing, the halal aspect relates to the product's source whether it comes from legitimate trade or involves prohibited practices such as theft or smuggling.
+In second-hand clothing, the halal aspect relates to the product's source, whether from legitimate trade or involving prohibited practices such as theft or smuggling.
 Meanwhile, the thayyib aspect includes the cleanliness and health safety of the clothing being sold.
-Therefore, it is important for consumers to ensure that the second-hand clothing they purchase has undergone proper washing and sterilization processes to avoid health risks.
+Therefore, consumers must ensure that their second-hand clothing is properly washed and sterilised to avoid health risks.